Shroud

 The Early Christian Church also strongly encouraged the use of winding-sheets, except for monarchs and bishops.
 The rich were wrapped in cerecloths, which are fine fabrics soaked or painted in wax to hold the fabric close to the flesh.
-Early Christian shrouds incorporated a cloth, the sudarium, that covered the face, as depicted in traditional artistic representations of the entombed Jesus or His friend, Lazarus (John 11, q.v.).
+Early Christian shrouds incorporated a cloth, the sudarium, that covered the face, as depicted in traditional artistic representations of the entombed Jesus or his friend, Lazarus (John 11, q.v.).
 An account of the opening of the coffin of Edward I says that the "innermost covering seems to have been a very fine linen cerecloth, dressed close to every part of the body".
-Their use was general until at least the Renaissance – clothes were very expensive, and they had the advantage that a good set of clothes was not lost to the family.
+The use of burial shrouds was general until at least the Renaissance – for much of history, a new set of clothing was an expensive purchase, so preparing the deceased in this manner ensured that a good set of clothes could be retained for further use by the family.

 In Europe in the Middle Ages, coarse linen shrouds were used to bury most poor without a coffin.
 In poetry shrouds have been described as of sable, and they were later embroidered in black, becoming more elaborate and cut like shirts or shifts.

 Orthodox Christians still use a burial shroud, usually decorated with a cross and the Trisagion.
 The special shroud that is used during the Orthodox Holy Week services is called an Epitaphios.
-Some Catholics also use the burial shroud particularly the Eastern Catholics and traditionalist Roman Catholics.
+Some Christians also use the burial shroud, particularly the Catholics (Roman/Eastern), among others.

 Muslims as well use burial shrouds that are made of white cotton or linen.
 The Burying in Woollen Acts 1666–80 in England were meant to support the production of woollen cloth.

+Shrouds can also be used for cremation services in either a funeral home or crematorium.